nghiango1/hello/java/singleton-parallel/README.md

 Hello from thread 2!
 This is instance id 0, with hash 1730871013, which containing 8000
 ```

-Even with larger among of thread, `"Lazy create ..."` log string only appear once and all thread start to access data after `"Finish create object ..."` log string appear
+Even with larger among of thread (13 now instead of 3), `"Lazy create ..."` log string only appear once and all thread start to access data after `"Finish create object ..."` log string appear

 ```
 Thread 0 is running